openedx/openedx-filters/docs/how-tos/using-filters.rst

 ---------------------------

 Using openedx-filters in your code is very straight forward.
-We can consider the various use cases: implementing pipeline steps, attaching/hooking pipelines to filter, and triggering a filter.
+We can consider the various use cases: implementing :term:`Pipeline Steps<Pipeline Steps>`, attaching/hooking pipelines to filter, and triggering a filter.
 We'll also cover how to test the filters you create in your service.